dungtl2003/snipping-tool/README.md

 - Click on the image to pick the color hex code from that pixel.
 - Press color picker option again to cancel picking color.

+#### Draw on the screenshot

+- Only available when you have just taken a screenshot.
+- Choose draw option.
+- Choose the color.
+- Drag the mouse to draw on the image.
+- Press draw option again to cancel drawing.

 #### Save the screenshot/video

 - Press the save button to save the screenshot/video to a file.